Books About The Indian Constitution For Kids

 1. The Constitution of India for Children, by author Subhadra Sen Gupta

 Here’s a book that specifically talks about the Indian constitution for kids.
 ‘The Constitution of India for Children’ describes the making of this legal document which took two years, eleven months and seventeen days to be created.
 The author, Subhadra Sen Gupta, successfully manages to engage kids and talk about the Constitution of India through facts, storytelling and cheerful illustrations.
 So, if your child has questions about the fabric of India, this book will answer a lot of their questions.

 2. We the Children of India, The Preamble To Our Constitution, by Author Leila Seth

 This book has been written by Leila Seth, a former judge of the Supreme Court of India.
 It explores the constitution and the preamble, which has been printed in many school textbooks.
-Told through verse, the articles and laws are given a good dose of humour that make this book and its content memorable.
-The tone of the book is upbeat and cheerful – just what you need when trying to explain the Indian Constitution for kids that are five years and older.
+Told through verse, the articles and laws are given a good dose of humour that makes this book and its content memorable.
+The tone of the book is upbeat and cheerful – just what you need when trying to explain the Indian Constitution for kids who are five years and older.

-This book for kids is about Bhimrao Ambedkar.
-The man who helped draft the Indian Constitution so that it would ensure equality for all.
+This book for kids is about Bhimrao Ambedkar – the man who helped draft the Indian Constitution so that it would ensure equality for all.
 His life story is beautifully retold through illustrations and simple text that are easy for children to understand.
 Relive his journey through the book ‘The Boy Who Asked Questions.’